openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 This will create the "ofn" user as superuser and allowing it to create databases.
 If this command fails, check the [troubleshooting section](#creating-the-database) for an alternative.

-Next, it is _strongly recommended_ to run the setup script.
-This script assumes your ruby version manager is [rbenv](https://github.com/rbenv/rbenv).
-Make sure ruby and node versions match the project requirements and run:
+Next, it is _strongly recommended_ to run the setup script:

 ```sh
 ./script/setup